 The Czech Republic is home to more than 2,000 castles, making it one of the most densely-populated countries in the world when it comes to castles.
-This number is due to the amount of wars, invasions, and political upheaval over the centuries – in part due to the region’s proximity to more aggressive neighbors.
+This number is due to the number of wars, invasions, and political upheavals over the centuries – in part due to the region’s proximity to more aggressive neighbors.
 As a result, many nobles built fortresses or palaces so that they could be safe from harm.

 What are the best castles in Prague?

 The best castle in Prague is Prague Castle.
 Duh.
 And while it may be the most well-known, there are plenty more castles and palaces to see if you’re looking for a day trip or weekend getaway around the country.
 Another top option is The Lednice-Valtice Cultural Landscape, which was declared a UNESCO World Heritage Site in the year 2000.

 What are the most famous castles in the Czech Republic?

 Czechia is a place rich in history, culture, and natural beauty.
 It’s also one of the best places to visit if you’re interested in castles.
 The most famous of these Czech castles are Prague Castle, Bouzov Castle, Kost Castle, Castle Benatky nad Jizerou, and Karlštejn Castle.

 Lock In Your Travel Now